Yosemite Valley free shuttle bus

 three sections of a cascade coming down a cliff as if down stairs

-and a boardwalk leads across Stoneman Meadow across the road from the day use parking lot (lower right corner of this photo) to Lower Pines Campground:
+and a boardwalk leads across Stoneman Meadow across the road from the day use parking lot at Curry Village (lower right corner of this photo) to Lower Pines Campground:

 roadway, large meadow and boardwalk